MZHeader/MZHeader.github.io/_posts/2024-01-05-gone-phishing-for-infostealers.md

 ```

-The script checks the .NET version of the victim host, the outcome of which decides which script will be executed.
+The main takeaway from this is that the script checks the .NET version of the victim host, the outcome of which decides which script will be executed.

 Next stage: